 The SEC had pursued Scott Marshall as well, together with another Vancouver man, a CPA named David Michael Naylor, in connection with Intertech Solutions Inc. They settled with the SEC and agreed to pay US$7.4 million.

 During the course of those years, a number of reporters covered stories of the alleged infiltration of the Hell’s Angels in the capital markets of Vancouver.
 For example, here and here.

 The RCMP, together with the British Columbia Securities Commission, took action against Scott Marshall in respect of pump and dump activities but some of those efforts did not succeed in a British Columbia Court.

 Back then, a reporter wrote that people should worry about the number of Vancouver companies trading on the OTC markets because it was a “snake pit” and those people with companies listed on the OTC markets make “lousy neighbours, some representing a clear and present danger”, to which he meant of course, the danger of living beside Scott Marshall.

-According to the SEC, Marshall and Naylor both have homes in Los Cabos, Mexico, a seaside town favoured by Vancouver and Mexican transnational criminal organizations.
+According to the SEC, Marshall and Naylor both have homes in Los Cabos, Mexico.
+It is a seaside town favoured by Vancouver and Mexican transnational criminal organizations.